nulogy/design-system/.github/pull_request_template.md

 ## Description

-**Describe the change you're making, the motiviations behind it, and any thing else a reviewer may need to know to approve this PR.**
+**Describe the change you're making, the motivations behind it, and any thing else a reviewer may need to know to approve this PR.**

 ## Changes include